The Mock Cycle

 The Egg Donors

 CNY Fertility offers an extensive donor egg program that offers both frozen eggs and fresh eggs.
-All donors are young fertile females that have been screened for the top 20 most highly genetic related diseases and selected based on guidelines of the American Society for Reproductive Medicine.
+All donors are young, fertile females who have been screened for the top 20 most highly genetic-related diseases and selected based on guidelines of the American Society for Reproductive Medicine.
 Our donors offer recipients a chance of IVF success that would only be seen by fertile women in the same age group as the donors themselves.
-Our donor packages are the most affordable in the nation starting at $9,000 for 6 eggs.
+Our donor packages are the 1/3 the price of the national average starting at $9,453 for 6 eggs inclusive of one embryo transfer.

 Your egg donor can also be a family member or friend willing to undergo a stimulation and egg retrieval procedure.
 Ideally, this person should still be young, fertile, and otherwise healthy.
 The benefit of using a family member or friend is exactly what it seems – you are either related to them or know them well.
 The positive . . . or negative is that you get to keep all of the eggs retrieved by your known donor but we do not guarantee any number.
 Could be more than 6, could be less.